Alpha Software Blog

 Where Vibe Coding Is Useful

-Vibe coding works well for:
+Vibe coding is especially effective for:

-• Internal Tools - Crafting simple dashboards or lightweight workflows
+• Internal Tools - Crafting simple dashboards or lightweight workflows.

 Where does vibe coding break in business organizationsWhere Vibe Coding Breaks Down